nathan-cool/Tracker/README.md

 ## Leading User Stories

-· As a user, I want to easily input my daily expenses, so I can keep accurate track of my spending.
+As a user, I want to easily input my daily expenses, so I can keep accurate track of my spending.
-· As a user, I want to view a summary of my expenses, so I can understand my financial habits.
+As a user, I want to view a summary of my expenses, so I can understand my financial habits.
-· As a user, I want to set a budget, so I can manage my spending against my financial goals.
+As a user, I want to set a budget, so I can manage my spending against my financial goals.

+# Strategic Opportunities Roadmap

+MVP Launch: Basic CLI for adding expenses and viewing summaries.
+Budget Management: Implement budget setting and tracking.
+Data Analysis Features: Introduce expense categorization and monthly spending trends.
+Mobile App Development: Expand accessibility with a smartphone application.

 # Libraries and Modules